daormar/debasher/doc/design_doc_resident.md

   That is what sets it apart from the item above, where processes are launched while the program is running.
 What follows is reasoned from the code, nothing of it is built or tried:
-  - Ports. `INPUT_PORTS` and `OUTPUT_PORTS` are class constants, so a node with a family would compute its port lists from its options when it is built (`_input_ports()` and `_output_ports()` are methods already, and the `Supervisor` builds its own from `NODE_PORTS`).
+  - Ports.
+The engine gives each task its ports from its options (see "Ports from the engine"), so a node with a family gets `-outf0` to `-outf<w-1>` as output ports with no code of its own.
 The names must be the same in every incarnation, because `closed_ports` and the sequence numbers of G5 in the checkpoint are keyed by port name: a relaunch that finds another set of ports should fail loudly.
   - The barrier, `CLOSE` and the input log do not depend on how many ports there are, since they already loop over the declared lists: a fan-in node is the case of several pending ports that the tests cover, and a fan-out node